phoebe-team/phoebe/doc/sphinx/source/theory/coupledBTE.rst

 which reduce to the Gurzhi equation, the Viscous Heat Equations, or diffusive thermoelectric equations in certain limits.
-Using ``SolViTe``, one can use finite element differential equation solutions to produce the solution to these equations for a non-trivial sample geometry, as exemplified below for a mixing device with specified boundary conditions.
+Using ``SolViTE``, one can use finite element differential equation solutions to produce the solution to these equations for a non-trivial sample geometry, as exemplified below for a mixing device with specified boundary conditions.

 .. image:: ../images/VTE.png